m50d/paperdoll/README.md

 ## Non-features and rationales

+ * Performance tests.
+I don't have time to do these; maybe for a future version.
  * MiMA binary compatibility checking.
 Seems to only support SBT, not Maven.
  * Using Cats instead of ScalaZ.
-This project makes extensive use of Leibniz.
+Paperdoll makes extensive use of Leibniz.

 ## Implementation notes